 Go Figure the Risk of No Stock Market Risk.

 Given American life expectancies are increasing, fear of going broke in your golden years may feel logical.
 But let me ask, how do you actually see that happening?
 If your dread is because of “stock market risk”, you are falling for one of the biggest traps keeping many Americans from achieving financial independence.
 Very few people really understand the difference between stock market investment risk and volatility.
 Knowing and understanding the difference is essential if your goal is to have a prosperous retirement.

-Stock Market Risk vs. Stock Market Volatility
+Stock Market Risk versus Stock Market Volatility

-STOCK MARKET RISK
+THE STOCK MARKET RISK

 Stock Market Risk is the probability or likelihood of losses relative to the expected return on any particular investment.
 For example, a risky stock is one that could pay out big but has a greater potential to be a loser.
 A risk is a chance (that may, in some cases for some investors, be worth taking).

-STOCK MARKET VOLATILITY
+ABOUT STOCK MARKET VOLATILITY